nicnosis/iu-courses/sp20/j363/web-syllabus.md

  * What class you're in

 #### Getting help with code
- * Use Canvas to send a message to both me AND the teaching assistant.
+ * Use Canvas to send a message.
 You can use (Send to > Instructor) for this purpose.
+ * Include your code.
+To share your code--- Upload your code to Box, and get a shareable link. __YOU MUST CHECK "Anyone with link can download"__
  * Include a screenshot if applicable _(e.g., something is displaying incorrectly)_
- * Include your code.
-To share your code--- compress your project folder, put it on Box, and share a downloadable link.

 __It can be difficult to diagnose coding problems via e-mail.__ I'll do my best, but you should consider talking with me after class, or coming to office hours if you're struggling with an assignment.

 I will do my best to correct code over the e-mail, but students should not expect me to correct __more than three lines of code in an e-mail__.

 Students should know that an e-mail response may take __up to 72 hours__ depending on the time of the semester.
+If your e-mail is irrelevant, whiny, nonsensical, or otherwise does not merit a response, I will not reply.

 ### Food and Drink in Class
 Sorry, they are not permitted.

+### Self-care
+Make an effort to take care of yourself.
+I value you deeply as a student and you should make an effort to take care of your mental well-being.

+Meditation is an efficient and effective way to manage stress, improve cognitive performance, and overall health.
+You can get the [Headspace Student Plan](https://www.headspace.com/studentplan) for $9.99/yr.

+IU provides [Counseling and Psychological Services (CAPS)](https://healthcenter.indiana.edu/counseling/index.html).
+This center is staffed with specialists who work tirelessly to help struggling students with a variety of student life problems.

 ### Students with Disabilities
 If any student requires assistance or academic accommodations for a disability, please contact me by after class, by e-mail, or during office hours.
 The student must have established eligibility for disability support services through the Office of Disability Services for Students.